3lvia/designsystem/packages/components/components/elvis-progressbar-linear/README.md

 ## Props

 - rangeValue (number) - The percentage value of completion
-- indeterminate (boolean) - For indeterminite loading style
+- indeterminate (boolean) - For indeterminate loading style
 - error (boolean) - For displaying an error in the progress completion.

 ### Hierarchy of props